Open-Turing-Project/TuringDocs/markdown/sys_getcomputername.md

 ##Description
 The **Sys.GetComputerName **function is used to determine the name of the computer.
 On the PC, this is the NetBIOS name.
-It returns No Name if a name could not be determined.
+It returns &#147;No Name&#148; if a name could not be determined.